-$MAAT^{a)}$ (Mirror-slicer Array for Astronomical Transients) is proposed as a new mirror-slicer optical system that will allow the OSIRIS spectrograph at the 10.4 m GTC the capability to perform integral-field spectroscopy (IFS) over a seeing-limited field of view $14.20'' \times 10''$ with a slice width of 0.303''.
+MAAT^{a)} (Mirror-slicer Array for Astronomical Transients) is proposed as a new mirror-slicer optical system that will allow the OSIRIS spectrograph at the 10.4 m GTC the capability to perform integral-field spectroscopy (IFS) over a seeing-limited field of view $14.20'' \times 10''$ with a slice width of 0.303''.
 MAAT will enhance the resolution power of OSIRIS by 1.6 times with respect to its 0.6'' wide long-slit.
-All the eleven OSIRIS grisms and VPHs will be available to provide broad spectral coverage with moderate resolution (R=600 up to 4100) in the spectral range 360-1000 nm.
-MAAT is devised as a Visitor IFU-module for OSIRIS devoted to unveiling the nature of most striking transient phenomena in the universe.
-We will present the different aspects of MAAT, including science and technical specifications, an outline of the instrument concept, and a plan towards commissioning and first light in 2021.
+All the eleven OSIRIS grisms and VPHs will be available to provide broad spectral coverage with moderate resolution (R=600 up to 4100) in the 3600-10000 Å spectral range.
+MAAT is devised as an IFS-mode for OSIRIS devoted to unveiling the nature of most striking transient phenomena in the universe.
+Furthermore, MAAT top-level requirements allow to broaden its use to the GTC community for a wide range of competitive science topics given its unique observing capabilities.
+We present the different aspects of MAAT, including science and technical specifications, an outline of the instrument concept, and a plan towards first light by the end of 2021.

-[†] f.prada@csic.es
+† f.prada@csic.es